 Sometimes, you may need to take off multiple weeks in order to cope with depression.

-If you feel like you’ve been discriminated against because of you’re depression, there are a number of actions you can take:
+If you feel like you’ve been discriminated against because of your depression, there are a number of actions you can take:

 Not having scheduled time can lead to feelings of anxiety, depression and disconnection.
 Try to create structure for yourself by setting office hours for searching for jobs and creating deadlines to work more efficiently.
 Make sure to give yourself frequent breaks to recharge, such as a walk outside or a call with a family member.